Therapy for Third Culture Kids

 • Asking who they are outside of adaptation and survival

-If this resonates, I'd love to meet.
+If you’re ready for change, I’d love to meet